• ECTS

 II - Regularized linear modeling of a group of continuous variables.

-1. The linear Gaussian multivariate model
+1. The multivariate linear Gaussian model

-a) The classical model.
+a) The classic model.

 b) The penalized model.